adr/adr.github.io/index.md

 <!-- > Note: The term "architecture decision record" can be used interchangeably. -->

+The repository for the Website of the ADR organization is [https://github.com/adr/adr.github.io](https://github.com/adr/adr.github.io).

 ## ADRs in the Media

 * [Love Unrequited: The Story of Architecture, Agile, and How Architecture Decision Records Brought Them Together](https://ieeexplore.ieee.org/document/9801811), Michael Keeling in the Pragmatic Designer column of IEEE Software Vol. 39 Issue 4 (2022) ([PDF](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9801811))